UCL/rsd-cppcourse/introduction/whycpp.md

 * Complicated, error-prone, and difficult to learn.
 * Harder than C or FORTRAN to make really fast.
 * More verbose and less expressive than Python, Perl, MATLAB, Mathematica or Ruby.
-* Cumbersome to get running, with a bewildering choice of compilers and variants.
+* Tough to get running, with hard-to-install libraries and cumbersome build tools.

 Our view is that despite these problems, C++ is a good choice for future scientific programmers to learn as a *second* scientific programming language: it introduces object orientation and dynamic data structures if you're coming from C or FORTRAN,